Best Endurance Road Bike Selection: Best Bikes for Long-Distance Comfort

 - Fast and lightweight

-The Ridley Liz is the female-specific version of the Fenix we reviewed above.
-This bike is designed for big endurance rides where performance and comfort are of utmost importance.
+The Liv Langma is one of the best women-specific endurance road bikes.
+It’s designed for big endurance rides where performance and comfort are of utmost importance.

 The frame is optimized for compliance on bumpy roads and cobblestone, while the low seatstays help improve efficiency through rear-end stiffness.
-Additionally, Ridley designed the tubing in a diamond shape for extra strength and impact resistance.
-The downside of this frame is the limited tire clearance of 28mm and the lack of mounts.
+Additionally, Liv designed the tubing in a diamond shape for extra strength and impact resistance.
+The upside of this frame is the wide tire clearance of 32mm, though there’s a lack of mounts for bikepacking.

-The Liz is also more enjoyable to ride for women as the touchpoints and geometry are designed to suit female bodies.
-Interestingly, however, Ridley has discontinued its female-specific models for 2023 and now offers unisex frames with bike tailoring free of charge.
+The Liv Langma is also more enjoyable to ride for women as the touchpoints and geometry are designed to suit female bodies.
+However, there’s just one color option to choose from, if you care about that.

-The drivetrain on this bike is a 2×11 Shimano 105 with a compact 50/34t chainset and an 11-30t cassette, which is a decent climbing range.
+The drivetrain on this bike is a 2×12 Shimano 105 Di2 with a compact 50/34t chainset and an 11-34t cassette, which is a decent climbing range.
 Shimano 105 hydraulic disc brakes complete the groupset and offer excellent stopping power.

 In summary, this is a solid endurance road bike for female riders who want tailored spec and geometry.